mdn/content/files/en-us/web/api/attribution_reporting_api/registering_triggers/index.md

 ## Script-based attribution triggers

 Script-based attribution triggers are more versatile than image-based attribution triggers.
-You can set up a script to act as an attribution trigger and write whatever functionality you like to trigger the browser to attempt a match with a stored source.
+You can set up a script to act as an attribution trigger and trigger the browser to attempt a match with a stored source based on whatever request suits your app.

 To register a script-based attribution trigger: